jhpyle/docassemble/_docs/docker.md

 Replace `docassemble-example-com` in the above text with the name of your [S3] bucket.

+## <a name="persistent azure"></a>Using Microsoft Azure

+Using [Microsoft Azure] is very similar to using [S3].
+From the [Azure Portal] dashboard, search for "Storage accounts" in the "Resources."
+Click "Add" to create a new storage account.
+Under "Deployment model," choose
+"Resource manager."
+Under "Account kind," choose "Blob storage."
+Under Performance, choose "Access tier," you can choose either "Cool" or "Hot," but you may have to pay more for "Hot."

+Once the storage account is created, go into it and click "+ Container" to add a new container.
+Set the "Access type" to "Private."
+The name of the container corresponds with the [`AZURECONTAINER`] environment variable.
+Back at the storage account, click "Access keys."
+The "Storage account name" corresponds with the environment variable [`AZUREACCOUNTNAME`].
+The "key1" corresponds with the [`AZUREACCOUNTKEY`] environment variable.
+(You can also use "key2.")

+If you enable both [S3] and [Azure blob storage], only [S3] will be used.

 ## <a name="persistent"></a>Using persistent volumes

 To run **docassemble** in a [single-server arrangement] in such a way